ChenyunWu/PhraseCutDataset/README.md

 ## Quick Start

- TLDR version to try out the miniv split of our dataset.
+ TL;DR version to try out the miniv split of our dataset.

 ```bash
 # [optional]: create conda environment